kulttuuri/containers-on-the-fly/README.md

 The backend has been developed using Python 3, SQLAlchemy and FastAPI.

 The backend also includes a tool called `dockerUtils.py` that handles starting and stopping the reserved containers.

-## Getting Started

-This web app should be run in the host computer where you want to be able to reserve these Docker containers.
-It is recommended to only use the computer for this specific software for security reasons.

-Both the `webapp/frontend` and `webapp/backend` folders contain individual setup instructions for settings up those systems.
-It is recommended to first setup the frontend part running on a computer and then after that the backend part.